VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 ### Math

-[TODO] this section still needs a lot of help

 Knowing the audience for my website, you were probably mentally screaming above that I didn't mention the most obvious domain with it's own language: Math.

 Personally, I think the definition of what should be considered language should be pretty board.
 It clearly includes this text itself and most of the writing systems above.
 It obviously includes speech, braille, sign language, and I think most would agree that both math and music constitute "language".